 Bike Travelers in Amsterdam

-The Amsterdam municipality said that there are approximately 1.2 million bicycle trips made in Amsterdam each day.
-The enormous system of bike lanes and trails spread out throughout Amsterdam along with the efficient management of technical and environmental affairs makes cycling more approachable to people of all ages.
+According to the Amsterdam municipality, there are approximately 1.2 million bicycle trips made in Amsterdam each day.
+Amsterdam has an enormous system of bike lanes and trails, which along with the efficient management of technical and environmental affairs make cycling more approachable to people of all ages.

-Coming to the cycling infrastructure of the city, with the coming of the 20th century the city underwent some vigorous changes.
-Trails and bike lanes were built all around.
-This resulted in more emerging cyclists on the street since it became easier to get around on the streets and enjoy the scenery.
+With the onset of the 20th century, the city underwent some vigorous changes in its biking infrastructure.
+A network of trails and bike lanes was built all around which resulted in more emerging cyclists on the street since it became easier to get around on the streets and enjoy the scenic beauty while commuting.

-Renting a bike is a popular option for tourists who want to explore Amsterdam in a unique way.
-Many kinds of bikes are available to be rented including electric bikes, standard bikes, and specialty bikes like tandems and cargo bikes.
+The good news is that even if you do not have a bicycle you can still go cycling in Amsterdam as renting a bike is a popular option for tourists who want to explore Amsterdam in a unique way.
+You can choose from a wide range of options such as electric bikes, standard bikes, cargo bikes, and specialty bikes like tandems.
 Learning about the city and all of its attractions on two wheels is a fun way to spend your day!

 What Makes Amsterdam A Bike-Friendly City